 1. Improve SME resilience and risk management

 SMEs are crucial in our economy.
-When they go under, society suffers and when they are not sustainable, we all pay the price.
+When they go under, society suffers; when they are not sustainable, we all pay the price.
 Accountants have the multidisciplinary expertise to help businesses of all sizes.
-They assess their financial and non-financial impacts and risks, and upgrade their risk management programs.
-As this is especially relevant for SMEs, we are stimulating accountants to help their SME clients through our SME risk management series.
+They assess SMEs’ financial and non-financial impacts and risks and upgrade their risk management programmes.
+We have also identified 3 vital matters where accountants can provide crucial support in SMEs’ development. #SMEsCountOnUs

 2. Move to a circular economy